Premium windsock for paragliding and hang gliding – made by Marilyn

 - Overall length approximately 15', just the right length to be useful in all flying conditions.

-- Visibility of (1) mile or more – pilots can safely setup for landing (especially hang gliders) much further away than with ordinary windsocks
+- Visibility of (1) mile or more – pilots and skydivers can safely setup for landing much further away than with ordinary windsocks

-- Very sensitive to wind speed and direction – will start to move and indicate direction at less than 1 MPH
+- Ultra sensitive to wind speed and direction – will start to move and indicate direction with wind at less than 1 MPH

-- Greatly assists landing setup at or near dusk when ordinary windsocks are hard or impossible to see
+- Greatly assists landing setup at or near dusk when cheap windsocks or streamers are hard or impossible to see

-- Typical life 5-7 years depending on sun exposure, average wind velocity, and handling.
+- Typical life is 7 years depending on sun exposure, average wind velocity, and handling.

-- The windsock can be safely struck by gliders without being damaged (usually).
+- The windsock can be safely struck by gliders and skydivers without being damaged (usually).
 The windsock assembly will fall down flat on the ground and, because of the Crappie pole, will have lots of give in any direction.
-The design of this windsock system is safer to hit than any permanent windsock that has a solid (usually metal) shaft.
+The design of this windsock system is safer to hit than any permanent windsock that has a solid shaft.

 - 40D ripstop & waterproof fabric i.e., tent fabric.
 No other sock uses this quality of fabric.